FullStackAtBrownTeam/Workshops-SQL/README.md

 # Hack@Home Workshop - SQL

 This is the repository for the [Hack@Home](http://hackathome.org/) SQL workshop, led by Jenny Tan and Alice Marbach.
-The video companion to this repository will be posted [here]()
+The video companion to this repository will be posted [here](https://www.youtube.com/watch?v=YaepM57coB8&feature=youtu.be&ab_channel=FSAB).

 ## Installation